 Boiler Upgrade Scheme

 The scheme aims to be supporting nearly three times the number of installations compared to the RHI.
 So we go from something like 11,000-12,0000 installations a year to 30,000.
-So initially there will probably be somewhat of a struggle for suppliers and engineers to keep pace.
+Currently the scheme is delivering around half of the planned installations, but perhaps that is to be expected in its first year

 Biomass will be concentrated on existing houses in rural areas off the gas grid.